 - 8 oz. egg noodles

-Heat butter and olive oil in a large saute pan.
-Add onion and and cook over medium heat until softened, about 3 minutes.
+- Heat butter and olive oil in a large saute pan over medium heat.
+Add chopped onions and and cook over medium heat until softened, about 3 minutes.

-Add minced garlic, thyme and sliced mushrooms, continue cooking until tender and browned, about 5 minutes
+- Add minced garlic, thyme, paprika, and sliced mushrooms, and continue cooking until tender and browned, about 5 minutes

-Deglaze the pan with the brandy, stirring a minute or two.
+- Deglaze the pan with the white wine stirring a minute or two.

-Add broth and Worcestershire sauce, and bring to a boil.
-Cooking until reduced by about 1/3, about 7-10 minutes.
+- Add broth, tomato paste, and Worcestershire sauce, and bring to a boil.
+Reduce heat, and continue cooking until reduced by about 1/3, about 7-10 minutes.

-Whisk the sour cream in a small bowl and stir into mushroom mixture.
+- Whisk the sour cream in a small bowl and stir in a small into mushroom mixture.
 Then stir sour cream mixture into mushroom mixture. (see notes)

-Season with salt and both black and white pepper to taste and garnish with fresh chopped parsley.
+- Season with salt and both black and white pepper to taste and garnish with fresh chopped parsley.

 - Serve on top of cooked buttered egg noodles.